bolon667/SGDK_PlatformerStudio/README.md

 - Ability to change sprite of entity (not like in LDTK)
 - Ability to change code of entity in VS Code.
 - Compile & Run button in BlastEm
+- Link between Levels
+- Save & Load System
+- and more...